 Learn how requisition systems can improve your procurement process.
 This guide covers the benefits, features, and implementation tips for requisition systems.

-A requisition system is a type of procurement software that provides a centralized platform for employees to request goods and services, route those requests for approval, and generate purchase orders to vendors, streamlining procurement from end to end.
+A requisition system is procurement software that centralizes how employees request goods and services, routes those requests for approval, and automatically generates purchase orders for vendors.
+It helps teams manage procurement efficiently from start to finish.

 The terms "requisition system", "purchase order system", and "procurement software" are often used interchangeably, but there are some nuances in meaning: